 In this Area of Study, students investigate the challenges to the new regime, such as Civil War, Red Terror and Famine.
 They analyse the changes that led to the leaders of the revolution compromising their ideals.
 They look at the ways in which significant individuals, such as Lenin, Trotsky, Dzerzhinsky and Kollontai contributed to the formation of a new regime.
-The revolutionary experiences of social groups, such as the aristocracy, peasants, workers and bourgeoisie are investigated and assessed.
+The revolutionary experiences of social groups, such as the aristocracy, peasants, workers and bourgeoisie are investigated along with the extent of continuity and change in Russian Society 1896-1927.